HFAnalyticsLab/ambulance_and_emergency_care/README.md

 This repository outlines how to download the data, process, analyse and visualise the data used in the publication. **The analysis and charts can be reproduced using the latest data by updating the data source links and creating a data folder within your projects folder.**

-It must be noted that we use AWS S3 cloud storage therefore saving and retrieving files will need to be adapted based on your local storage structure.
+It must be noted that we use AWS S3 cloud storage therefore where necessary the code for saving and retrieving files will need to be adapted based on your local storage structure.

 ### Requirements